Climate Change: Targets

 Calculation Formula for Avoided Emissions

-*Contribution ratios are not taken into account at this point due to limitations in the calculation.
+*Contribution ratios are not taken into account at this point due to calculation limitations.

 Our Avoided Emissions

-We have chosen and assessed the following products that contribute to the transition to a decarbonized society and that generate quantifiable avoided emissions.
+We have selected and assessed the following products that contribute to decarbonization and generate quantifiable avoided emissions.

 Examples of projects that contribute to avoided emissions that are in the planning stages or will begin operations in the near future

-We have calculated the estimated values for FY2025 and beyond for the avoided emissions of projects that have not yet begun operations or provision of services, or are soon to begin operations.
-In the future, we will calculate the actual amounts of avoided emissions based on the operational performance of each project.
+We have estimated avoided emissions for FY2025 and beyond for projects that have not yet begun operations / provision of services, or will begin operations soon.
+In the future, actual avoided emissions will be calculated based on each project’s operational performance.

 Renewable Energy Power Generation Business

-Through operation of solar, onshore wind, hydro, and offshore wind power generation facilities on which we have already begun construction, we expect that the amount of avoided emissions will increase by approximately 470,000 tons/year on a stock basis.
+Through the operation of solar, onshore wind, hydro, and offshore wind power generation facilities currently under construction, we expect avoided emissions to increase by approximately 470,000 tons per year on a stock basis.

 • *

-The estimated avoided emissions shown above are subject to change depending on the actual operation and sales status of the commercial products
+The estimated avoided emissions shown above are subject to change depending on actual operations and sales performance of commercial products.

 Supplementary Information